-- (a) Restrain the animal (this may be easier with two people with one person holding and the other notching, however with experience the procedure can be undertaken by one person), exposing the ears and leaving the rest of the body in the handling bag, taking particular care to ensure eyes are covered (Figure 2). - (b)Clean the ear with antiseptic (e.g., Betadine®) or an alcohol swab, to prevent dirt and bacteria from the ear's surface being pushed into the open wound by the ear punch or notcher.
-If the tissue is being collected for DNA purposes, it is important that the handler does not touch the area where the sample will be taken from to avoid cross contamination of DNA. - (c) Take a small tissue notch from the margin of the ear, where it is thinnest and where there are few blood vessels (often the upper outer edge of the ear).
-Shining a torch through the ear, can enable blood vessels to be seen, so that they can be avoided.
-A small piece of clean card placed flush against the ear can assist in achieving a clean cut.
+- (a) Restrain the animal (this may be easier with two people, with one person holding and the other notching, however with experience the procedure can be undertaken by one person), exposing the ears and leaving the rest of the body in the handling bag, taking particular care to ensure eyes are covered (Figure 2). - (b) Clean the ear with antiseptic (e.g., Betadine®) or an alcohol swab, to prevent dirt and bacteria from the ear's surface being pushed into the open wound by the ear punch or notcher.
+If the tissue is being collected for DNA purposes, it is important that the handler does not touch the area where the sample will be taken from to avoid cross contamination with human DNA. - (c) Take a small tissue notch from the margin of the ear, where it is thinnest and where there are few blood vessels (often the upper outer edge of the ear).
+Shining a torch through the ear can enable blood vessels to be seen, so that they can be avoided.
+A small piece of clean card placed flush against the ear can assist to achieve a clean cut.

-ANIMAL WELFARE: Care should be taken for species with marginal veins, it is advisable to take a notch from further in on the ear to avoid a significant risk of bleeding.
+ANIMAL WELFARE: Care should be taken for species with marginal veins (e.g. chuditch), it is advisable to take a notch from further in from the edge of the ear to avoid a significant risk of bleeding.

-- (d)Generally, complete holes should not be punched through the ear, unless it is for the fitting of an identification tag, to prevent a claw or vegetation catching in the hole and tearing the ear. - (e)However, in species with marginal ear veins, notching the edge of the ear can result in heavy bleeding.
-For these species, using a small ear punch (diameter <2 mm) to create a complete hole, may be appropriate. - (f) Use tweezers to remove the tissue from the ear, or ear punch, notchers, or clean card. - (g) Take care positioning the ear punch or notcher so that the resulting mark is unambiguous. - (h)Depending on the purpose of the monitoring program, the number of ear notches may vary
+- (d) Generally, complete holes should not be punched through the ear, unless it is for the fitting of an identification tag, to prevent a claw or vegetation catching in the hole and tearing the ear. - (e) However, in species with marginal ear veins, using a small ear punch (diameter <2 mm) to create a complete hole, may be appropriate. - (f) Use tweezers to remove the tissue from the ear, or ear punch, notchers, or clean card. - (g) Take care positioning the ear punch or notcher so that the resulting mark is clear and obvious, e.g. to meet its purpose as an individual identification technique, to confirm DNA sampling has taken place and so that the mark can't be mistaken for a scar or injury. - (h) Depending on the purpose of the monitoring program, the number of ear notches may vary.

-Figure 2 A quenda positioned ready for ear notching (left) and after its ear has been notched (right).
+Figure 2.
+A quenda positioned ready for ear notching (left) and after its ear has been notched (right).
 Photo: Christine Freegard (DBCA)

 - (i) Generally small, short-lived mammals need only be marked with a single notch to identify them as previously caught individuals.
-A temporary mark (i.e., fur clip, ink) may be used to further indicate re-captures during a single monitoring period. - (j) Individual identification may be appropriate for longer lived species or intensively studied populations and may be achieved using a numbering system (Figure 3).
+A temporary mark (i.e., fur clip, ink) may be used to further indicate recaptures during a single monitoring period. - (j) Individual identification may be appropriate for longer lived species or intensively studied populations and may be achieved using a numbering system (Figure 3).
 For example, an animal with notches removed at positions 2, 7 and 10 will be number 19 (i.e., 2+7+10=19).